B7 – Business Continuity Operating System (BCOS): Framing Business Continuity to Achieve Lasting Focus

 In this fast-paced and informative session, we will identify and address the hurdles that delay the completion of your BC/DR plans.
 If you are trying to write your BCP and not getting much support from your colleagues, or are expected to deliver and maintain a plan with no funding to work with, then this is your opportunity to work with experts to learn new tips and tricks for getting buy-in across all levels of your organization.
 During the hands-on sesseion you will get the opportunity to share your experiences and learn techniques for getting buy-in, completing TRAs & BIAs, plan development, exercising and plan maintenance.
 Key takeaways include how to address funding issues, gaining support from your peers, and Tips & Tricks for TRAs, BIAs, Plan development, Exercising and Maintaining your plans.

-D2 – Mitigating Risks Using Real-Time Incident Monitoring and Mapping Technology: A Case Study
+D2 – USAA Business Continuation: Incident Monitoring and Mitigating Risks Using Real-Time Incident Detection and Mapping

 G2 – Robots, AI, and Automation: Keeping your Job in the Future of Business Continuity